 C. This procedure takes longer and has several PC reboots.

 1. Control Panel, Programs and Features, click Windows Features at the left.
-When the dialog box populates, expand any .NET components listed (could be multiple versions), then uncheck all boxes within.
+When the dialog box populates, expand any .NET components listed (could be multiple versions), uncheck all boxes within, then click OK.
 Don't reboot if prompted.

 3. .NET Cleanup tool: Cleanup Now, then Exit when finished.